hyehudai/wireduck/README.md

 │ 10 rows                                                                                                                                                                   5 columns │
 └─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```
-Additional parameter supported is *climit* - that corresponded with tshark "-c" option to limit that number of read captured packets.
+Additional parameter supported is *climit* - that corresponds to tshark "-c" option to limit the number of captured packets read.
+(this is more efficient from using SQL limit)
 ```
 select * from read_pcap('~/wireduck/fix.pcap', climit:=4)   ;
 ┌─────────────────────┬──────────────┬───────────┬──────────────────────────┬─────────────────────────────────────────────────────────────────────────────────────────────────────────┐